 Is Interactive Brokers really the best brokerage for us intending to invest abroad from Malaysia?
 Well, as with all things in life - IT REALLY DEPENDS.

 I wrote a comprehensive comparison of few of the key international brokerage players in my previous post: Malaysia International Brokerage Comparison, feel free to check it out on my thought processes before arriving on Interactive Broker as my primary (international) brokerage.
 After all, "Best" is a very subjective word and in the end it really boils down to what we want.

 Now, if you have decided to go ahead and get started with Interactive Brokers, let's run through some of the basics to get you up and running to invest through Interactive Brokers.
 To keep things easier to digest, I will be trying to simplify some of the chapters (i.e. funding) as much as possible - with detailed breakdown potentially explained in a separate post (if required) just to avoid drowning those whom just want to get started with international investing.

-For sake of clarity, the Interactive Brokers account referred throughout the entire guide below is the Interactive Brokers: PRO account - as the "zero commission" LITE account is not available for us Malaysians.
+For sake of clarity, the Interactive Brokers account referred throughout the entire guide below is the Interactive Brokers: PRO account - as the "zero commission" LITE account is only available for U.S. Citizens and not available for us Malaysians.
 Zero commissions are nothing but merely an illusion anyway...